osisoft/testing-content/Content_Portal/Documentation/Identity/hybrid-clients-secrets.md

 <a id="opIdSecrets_Get Hybrid Client Secret"></a>

-Get a Hybrid Client Secret.
+Gets a hybrid client secret.

 ### Request
 ```text